Periklas712/Periklas712/README.md

 # 👋 Hi, I'm Periklis!

-🎓 I am a Computer Science student in University Of Macedonia  with a passion for Software Development, and bussiness solutions.
+🎓 I am a Software Developer and a graduate from Applied Informatics: Computer Science in University Of Macedonia  with a passion for Software Development, and bussiness solutions.
-💡 I enjoy building projects on the backend with Java and the Spring framework, Python for scripts and machine learning, and modern Web technologies like React and Next.js on the frontend.
+💡 I enjoy building projects on the backend with Java and the Spring framework, Python for scripts and AI, and modern Web technologies like React and Next.js on the frontend.

 ## 🚀 Recent Projects